MrCaine332/olimp/README.md

 - After transactions are sent and processed, user will be able to see successful and failed transactions, as well as to add new transactions for the next submission.

 ## Setup Instructions:
-As stated in the requirements, I tried to avoid adding new dependencies as much as possible.
-Ultimately, I ended up with 7 dependencies:

 ### Client Side:
 - After cloning repository, move to the ***client*** folder by command ```cd ./client```.
 - Once in the ***client*** directory, use ```npm install``` command to install all dependencies.